Teradata/stacki-wiki/Backend-Installation.md

 is installed.

 Every time a backend node boots, it will send a PXE request to the frontend.
-The frontend will tell the backend node to either boot its os or to install.
+The frontend will tell the backend node to either boot its OS or to install.
 The default boot action is always _os_ as you can see below.

 ```